 A word of caution: Be careful about having too many layers of review and approval for each blog post.
 While your organization may possess technical experts, they often are not experts at crafting messages to appeal to your audiences.

-Typically, one subject-matter expert and the communications liaison are sufficient to ensure the content is accurate and well targeted.
+Typically, one subject-matter expert and the communications liaison are sufficient to ensure the content is accurate and well-targeted.

-Additionally, furnish the writing team any background that may help them compose compelling copy.
+Additionally, furnish the writing team with any background that may help them compose compelling copy.
 “Arming the writer with company materials can help them grasp the voice and overall tone your company wishes to convey,” says TWFH copywriter Laura Frnka-Davis, APR.

 Remember, you hired the writer for their expertise and ability to convey a message.
 It’s your job to provide them with the information needed to cater the message to your specific business.
 As Karen Mazurkewich asserts in the Harvard Business Review, “The freelance journalists and editors we hire serve as sherpas, helping us find interesting narratives in the labyrinth of angles and ideas across our ecosystem.”